 Once this is established, you can issue a series of voice commands to start playing content.
 For example, you can say, “OK Google, play Stranger Things on Chromecast” and the programming will start.
 If you’ve already watched some episodes, Home should pick up from where you left off.
 Otherwise, there is a chance it will start with the first episode.

 The same type of commands can be deployed with YouTube.
 You can say, “OK Google, show me cat videos” or “OK Google, show me videos from The Late Show with Stephen Colbert.”
 The real key is to experiment.
-Given the cloud-based nature of Chrome OS, new capabilities roll out all the time.
+You might also want to check out these useful OK Google commands.

 A key thing to remember is to be patient.
 I still find from time to time that a program will fail to play and need a follow-up voice command.
 There are some elements of the Home experience that remain a little buggy.
 When things do work well together, however, it’s a strong hint at the future of home entertainment.